Doctors Input 50,000-70,000 Orders Yearly Without Error

 We’ve mentioned about the need for help for physicians at the inpatient and clinic level because of the increased EMR and administrative burden.
 We are not paid extra for these tasks.

 On the inpatient side every admitted patient requires between 50-70 orders to be input.
-This is one thing that has been made easier by the EMR and we are thankful for that.
+This is one thing that has been made easier by the EMR.
 No more scribbling down repetitively on order sheets.

-The more serious errors actually impact patient morbidity, mortality.
-These are the ones that hurt.
+Inpatient physician errors impact patient morbidity, mortality.
 They impact our collective physician psyche as well.

-Looking at it purely by the numbers, physicians are under extremely high pressure to perform as we optimize patients for stroke, htn, mi, etc. Do any action >50,000 times and there will be errors.
-Extrapolating these numbers to the total number of physicians in the US and the world is sobering.
+Physicians are under extremely high pressure to perform as we optimize patients for stroke, htn, mi, etc. Any action done >50,000 times will produce errors.
+Extrapolating these numbers to the total number of physicians in the US and the world is impactful.

 Check us out at www.phrasefire.com